IBM/open-prediction-service-hub/README.md

 Instructions to build an use are inside the [ops-client-sdk](ops-client-sdk) folder.

-## Open API specification
+## OpenAPI specification

-The Open Prediction Service is available as an [Open API v3 specification](open-prediction-service.yaml).
+The Open Prediction Service is available as an [OpenAPI v3 specification](open-prediction-service.yaml).
 The specification has four main sections:

 - *info* section for getting server information and capabilities.
 - *discover* section for getting models and endpoints.